openwfm/JPSSdata/README.md

 - reconcile data from M?D14 with geolocation data from M?D03 (completed)
 - extend MODIS search to VIIRS (completed)
 - continue translating ncvarinfo to proper python grammar
-- interpolate to a fire mesh and set up upper and lower bounds for fire arrival time
+- interpolate to a fire mesh and set up upper and lower bounds for fire arrival time (completed)
 - integrate in WRFXPY  https://github.com/openwfm/wrfxpy

 ### Contains:
 - JPPSD.py gather data from MODIS/VIIRS for a given time window and bounding box
 - get_af_data.py a test driver for JPSSD.py to download all data for a given window
 - GOES16.py filters and downloads GOES satellite files from AWS
 - read_goes.py parses netCDF files for relevant fire info in given bounding box/time